-As I mentioned, there is time involved in making this soup.
-If you make the entire recipe (I made half to try it), you will most likely have leftovers, which means additional meals and could also possible freeze for a later date.
+As I mentioned, there is the time involved in making this soup.
+If you make the entire recipe (I made half to try it), you will most likely have leftovers, which means additional meals and could also possibly freeze for a later date.
 So, in the long run, it may save time!

-Recipe adapted from: Ina Garten, from her cookbook, Barefoot Contessa Parties!
+Recipe adapted from Ina Garten, from her cookbook, Barefoot Contessa Parties!

 Ingredients:

-1 tablespoon unsalted butter
+1 tablespoon ghee

-1 tablespoon olive oil
+1 tablespoon olive oil (or coconut oil)

 2 cups chopped yellow onions (I used two medium)